Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 The bombing killed Gee six days after Pentagon officials had tweeted a picture of her cradling an Afghan infant in her arms in Kabul.
 Gee had reposted that photo on Instagram, adding a caption: “I love my job.”

-Gee’s father, Richard Herrera, told The Post that Nicole had texted him from Afghanistan a few days before she died.
-She had just been in Kuwait and now she was helping women and children who sought to flee from the Taliban.
+Gee’s father, Richard Herrera, told The Washington Post that she had texted him from Afghanistan a few days before she died.
+She had just been in Kuwait and now was helping women and children who sought to flee from the Taliban.

 Gee, who was from Roseville, Calif., had set out to become an air traffic controller, but an irregular heartbeat steered her into a position as a maintenance technician.
-Her father said he had “never expected her to be on the front lines in Afghanistan,” but Nicole told him that “she was having the experience of her life,” he recalled.
+Her father said he had “never expected her to be on the front lines in Afghanistan,” but she told him that “she was having the experience of her life,” he recalled.
 “And I told her I was proud of her.”

 Gee, who was promoted to sergeant last month, was 23 when she died.